 - Thousands of remarkable, creative minds from overlooked communities remain untapped resources capable of driving the new collar workforce.

 To learn more about sponsorship opportunities, please download our one-pager and contact: Kenneth Walker: KWalker@perscholas.org.

-This fall, you are invited to a Jeffersonian-style dinner, convening senior technology executives in an intimate conversation that will address these issues.
+This fall, you are invited to the Second annual Jeffersonian-style dinner, convening senior technology executives in an intimate conversation that will address these issues.
 The conversation will elevate alternative hiring pipelines and retention strategies that focus on creative, local talent from overlooked communities representative of the future for America's tech workforce.